 • Demonstrate willingness to learn.

-Upcoming events of Coos Bay Fire Department
+Upcoming events of the Coos Bay Fire Department

 Burn barrels and small residential burning is allowed, larger burns may require a DEQ permit.